-- 4.1.3.
-In preparing the new Lewisham Local Plan, the Council commissioned an Open Space Assessment (OSA) in 2019 to audit all existing green and open spaces in the borough.
+- 4.1.4.
+The new Lewisham Local Plan is informed by an Open Space Assessment (OSA) (2019) which audit all existing green and open spaces in the borough.
+This considers the amount of open space that is needed to support the projected future population over the plan period, based on a fixed quantity, quality and accessibility standards.
+The study suggests that a significant amount of additional provision will be required to maintain the standard of open space over the long-term.
+Currently, the council is seeking suitably qualified consultant to review this document.
+The review will provide up-to-date technical evidence, building upon the Open Space Assessment (2019), to inform the designation of open spaces across the borough.
 The OSA also provided a register of the range of uses, facilities, and levels of accessibility to Lewisham's green and open spaces.
-The OSA is the primary evidence base document that has been used to inform the Council's understanding of its objectively assessed need for public open space. - 4.1.4.
-The Council's Parks and Open Space Strategy (OSS) has also been used as a guide to describe the general types of interventions that may be required in the future to improve community access to public open space, parks and gardens in the borough.
-A key principle of the OSS will be to recognise the critical importance of supporting and enhancing the biodiversity of Lewisham's parks and open spaces for wildlife and conservation purposes as well as for the enjoyment of local communities. - 4.1.5.
+The OSA is the primary evidence base document that has been used to inform the Council's understanding of its objectively assessed need for public open space. - 4.1.5.
+The Council's Parks and Open Space Strategy 2020-2025 (OSS) has also been used as a guide to describe the general types of interventions that may be required in the future to improve community access to public open space, parks and gardens in the borough.
+A key principle of the OSS will be to recognise the critical importance of supporting and enhancing the biodiversity of Lewisham's parks and open spaces for wildlife and conservation purposes as well as for the enjoyment of local communities. - 4.1.6.
 References to 'open space' in this section refer to the Greenspace Information for Greater London GIC (GiGL) categories, some of which by their nature provide a greater level of public access than others.
-References to 'public open space' follows the GiGL definition of "a designation applied to sites that are publicly accessible and perform a role in the local community". - 4.1.6.
-The categories surveyed in the OSA were: - Allotments, community gardens and City farms; - Amenity (including gardens and landscaped open spaces within housing estates); - Cemeteries and churchyards; - Children and teenagers (including playgrounds with equipment / facilities for informal play, that can be public or semi-public in nature); - Green corridors (including rail corridors and embankments, residual utility land with restricted public access); - Natural and semi-natural urban greenspace; - Outdoor sports facilities; and

-- Parks and gardens. - 4.1.7.
+References to 'public open space' follows the GiGL definition of

+"a designation applied to sites that are publicly accessible and perform a role in the local community".

+- 4.1.7.
+The categories surveyed in the OSA were: - Allotments, community gardens and City farms; - Amenity (including gardens and landscaped open spaces within housing estates); - Cemeteries and churchyards; - Children and teenagers (including playgrounds with equipment / facilities for informal play, that can be public or semi-public in nature); - Green corridors (including rail corridors and embankments, residual utility land with restricted public access); - Natural and semi-natural urban greenspace; - Outdoor sports facilities; and - Parks and gardens. - 4.1.8.
 Council's OSA survey excluded the following open space categories: private green space; golf courses; agricultural land; urban greyspaces; road verges; and sites left over after development.

-4.1.8.
+4.1.9.
 As of 2018, there is 777.59 hectares (ha) of open space in the borough, as set out in Table 9 below.
 Of this, around two-thirds (504.46 hectares) is considered to be public open space and accessible to the community, with the remaining one-third (273.13 hectares) comprising mainly of green corridors (such as railway embankment land and cutting reserves) and outdoor sports facilities that provide no or highly restricted public access.